JimDesu/basis-lang/spec.md

 $$
 \frac{\begin{array}{c}
 \text{subcommand body operates against parameters and module scope only} \\
-\text{no use of enclosing command's local identifiers}
+\text{no use of enclosing-command local identifiers}
 \end{array}}{\Gamma \vdash \text{subcommand body has no capture (well-formed)}}
 \quad \text{(SubCapture-Forbidden)}
 $$